 And so, in honour of the stout role played by the inauspicious thistle over 800 years of Scottish history, I’ve designed a brand new Gillian Kyle range.
 My Flower of Scotland designs pay homage to the Scottish Thistle in all its beautiful, spiky detail.

-In the range there are t-shirts for men and women, tote bags, prints and canvases, with mugs and other products coming very soon, all featuring my hand-drawn, pen and ink thistle artwork printed in simple blacks, greys and blues.
+In the range there are t-shirts for men and women, mugs and caosters, tote bags, cushions, prints and canvases all featuring my hand-drawn, pen and ink thistle artwork printed in simple blacks, greys and blues.
 A great way to subtly show your Scottish colours!

 I loved creating this range and illustrating this infographic – I hope you like them too.
 And, of course, enjoy the game!